ThuHaNgo11/FCJ-exam-platform/README.md

 ## Description

-The project demonstrates the capabilities of AWS amplify in building cloud native full stack application... (what and how, why - purpose and objective)
+The project demonstrates the capabilities of AWS amplify in building cloud native full stack application.

 ## Built with
 <!-- add image, description and link of each library -->